 Services are provided to children from birth to age 18 in home, school, and/or community settings (example: daycare, hospital, etc.).

-In general, once the referral has been processes and an OT is available to see your child they will need to meet with you for an initial interview to explain what an OT may be able to offer and determine the areas of concern.
+In general, once the referral has been processed and an OT is available to see your child they will need to meet with you for an initial interview to explain what an OT may be able to offer and determine the areas of concern.

 Following that, they will complete an assessment with your child, which may occur at home, school, or in a community setting.
 After the assessment is complete, a report is written providing suggestions that can be reviewed with you and others involved with your child.